Saint George and the Dragon: Golden Legend

 and is therefore relevant for Saint George as patron saint of England.

 The princess remains unnamed in the Golden Legend version, and the name "Sabra" is supplied by Elizabethan era writer Richard Johnson in his Seven Champions of Christendom (1596).
 In the work, she is recast as a princess of Egypt.
-This work takes great liberties with the material, and makes St. George marry Sabra and have English children, one of whom becomes Guy of Warwick.
+This work takes great liberties with the material, and makes Saint George marry Sabra and have English children, one of whom becomes Guy of Warwick.

 Alternative names given to the princess in Italian sources still of the 13th century are Cleolinda and Aia.
-Johnson also supplied the Saint George's sword name: "Ascalon".
+Johnson also supplied the name of Saint George's sword: "Ascalon".
+The story of Saint George, as the Red Cross Knight and the patron saint of England, slaying the dragon, which represents sin, and Princess Una as George's true love and an allegory representing the Protestant church as the one true faith, was told in altered fashion in Edmund Spenser's The Faerie Queene.